 If you are a backpacker who only needs simple meals for a few people, this could be a very good choice.

 How Do Canister Stoves Work?

 The canister in a canister stove is full of pressurized gasses.
 When you open the canister, the gases come out, and this fuels your fire.
 Canisters usually contain a combination of butane and propane or isobutane and propane.
-They are straightforward to use, as you attach your stove to the canister, turn the knob, and light it.
+They are straightforward to use - attach the stove to the canister, turn the knob, and light it.

 When gases are stored in a pressurized canister, they remain in a liquid form.
 However, what is released when you turn the knob is the vapor form, which ignites your fire.
-This is why the canister must always be in the upright position: the gases will rise to the top to be released.
+This is why the canister must always be upright: the gases will rise to the top to be released.

 As you cook your food, the liquid gases are turned into vapors to continue fueling your fire.
 When you are finished, you can turn the knob, and the pressure in the canister will ensure that the gases remain in liquid form.

 Within the canister stove category, there are several different types of canister stoves.
 You can choose between integrated and nonintegrated canisters, depending on your needs.

 An integrated canister stove is a set that includes a burner, a heat exchanger, and a pot.
 The nonintegrated system has a heating system that is separate from your cooking tools.

 The integrated system is great if you want to boil water or bring dehydrated food.
 The nonintegrated stove gives you more versatility because you can use different pots and make a gourmet meal.